Keshet (organization): History

 Keshet was founded in 1996 in Boston as a volunteer-run group by Jonathan Krasner and Jared Goldfarb.
 In 2001, Idit Klein became the organization’s first full-time employee.

-In 2001, Keshet supported the establishment of a gay–straight alliance at the New Jewish High School in Waltham, Massachusetts.
-In 2005, it produced the documentary Hineini: Coming Out in a Jewish High School along with a companion curriculum.

 In 2001, Keshet supported the creation of the first Gay-Straight Alliance at a Jewish high school at the New Jewish High School in Waltham, Massachusetts.
-In 2005, Keshet produced the documentary Hineini: Coming Out in a Jewish High School and companion curriculum.
+In 2005, Keshet produced the documentary Hineini: Coming Out in a Jewish High School and a companion curriculum.

 Between 2004 and 2007, the organization worked to build support within the Jewish community for maintaining same-sex marriage in Massachusetts.

 In 2010, Jewish Mosaic: The National Center for Sexual and Gender Diversity merged with Keshet; the combined organization retained the name Keshet, supported by a grant from the Charles and Lynn Schusterman Family Foundation.

 In 2012, Keshet launched its first Shabbaton for LGBTQ+ and straight ally Jewish teens.
 In 2013, it partnered with Kar-Ben Publishing to release The Purim Superhero, one of the first Jewish children’s books featuring gay characters.

 In 2018, Keshet organized statewide efforts among Jewish communities in Massachusetts in support of transgender rights.

 Between 2021 and 2024, the organization opened offices in Florida and Texas, adding to existing locations in Boston, New York, Chicago, and the San Francisco Bay Area.

 In 2022, Keshet launched Thrive: the Coalition to Defend Trans and LGBQ+ Youth, which includes more than 300 Jewish organizational partners.

 In 2023, Keshet hired a full-time Jews of Color program manager.
 In 2024, it hosted a Shabbaton for LGBTQ+ Jews of color.
 In 2025, it released Threads of Identity: LGBTQ+ Jews of Color in the Fabric of Jewish Life, a report on the experiences of LGBTQ+ Jews of color in Jewish settings.

 Also in 2025, Keshet, in partnership with the Hebrew Free Loan Society, created Move to Thrive, a loan fund for LGBTQ+ people relocating to safer states in response to anti-LGBTQ+ policies.

+In 2026, Keshet Italia, a Keshet-affiliated group, participated in Pride events in Italy that were the subject of controversy.
+In May, organisers of the Rome Pride prevented the group from joining the parade with a float after it refused to sign a political statement regarding the Israel–Hamas war issued by organisers.
+In June, members of Keshet Italia were confronted during the Naples Pride parade, when a group of demonstrators blocked the float and forced the participants to take refuge backstage for safety.
+According to the organisation, in the backstage area members were insulted and had objects and liquids thrown at them.
+Their exit was blocked and they were shouted at “Zionists out of the Pride”.
+Police had to escort the Keshet members to a secured area.